onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Mint tokens to those two accounts

+Now that both user accounts have empty governance token vaults and a receiver capability which allows them to receive tokens,
-The public receiver capability that we just created will now serve to mint tokens to the two accounts via this transaction:
+we can now mint tokens to the accounts via this transaction, which uses the capabilities as arguments to the `mintTokens` function:

 ```cadence:title=tx_02_MintTokens.cdc
 import FungibleToken from 0xf8d6e0586b0a20c7